harshvardhaniimi/personal-website/content/blog/2022-02-13-public-transport-and-lack-thereof/index.md

 ### What can be done?

-As a first, we have to start reducing the number of lanes.
-Highways may have eight lanes but resedential areas should not have over a lane.
-Additionally, install street parking and sidewalks, with several additional crosswalks.
+We have to start reducing the number of lanes.
+Highways may have eight lanes, but residential areas should not have over a lane.
+Additionally, install street parking and sidewalks, with several additional crosswalks.[^7]

+[^7]: The city design can determine a lot about pedestrarian and bike safefy.
+Check out this TED talk where Jeff Speck explains how to make cities more [walkable](https://www.youtube.com/watch?v=6cL5Nud8d7w).
+There has to be a reason to walk, the walk has to be and feel safe, the walk has to be pleasant and comfortable, and the walk has to be interesting.

-The government of Florida is spending millions to get this [fixed](https://www.tampabay.com/news/pasco/2022/09/26/deadliest-road-pasco-county-getting-millions-safety-upgrades/).
-The mayor also envisions to add pedestarian and cyclist bridges, avoiding the need to cross the road altogether.
+The government of Florida is spending millions on getting this [fixed](https://www.tampabay.com/news/pasco/2022/09/26/deadliest-road-pasco-county-getting-millions-safety-upgrades/).
+The mayor is also envisioning to add pedestrian and cyclist bridges, avoiding the need to cross the road altogether.

-## Visualising the problem
+### Map of New Port Riche, Florida

 <iframe width="100%" height="450" frameborder="0" title="Felt Map" src="https://felt.com/embed/map/Untitled-Map-n8Z2x23BQMOVHwilWpTblB?lat=28.179733&lon=-82.750579&zoom=12.579"></iframe>